Share The Love With Dividend Challengers: Challengers Offer Higher Growth And Return Potential Compared To CCC Peers

 The average yield by category is plotted with an additional plot to show payout ratio.
 This shows trends related to dividend return via yield and how well the set of companies can pay and sustain their dividend via the payout ratio.

-Figure 5 Yield and Payout Ratio by Dividend Paying Pedigree Visualization Source: Wayman Brit, with data on Seeking Alpha and the Dividend Investing Resource Center website
+Figure 5 Yield and Payout Ratio by Dividend Paying Pedigree Visualization Source: Britton Bush, with source data from Seeking Alpha and the Dividend Investing Resource Center website

 Average yield is higher for Challengers vs. Contenders and Champions.
 Average yield for Challengers (3.07%) is 12.7% higher than Champions (2.7%).
 To determine if that dividend is safe, we'll evaluate if there are any trends regarding payout ratio.
 Challengers have the highest payout ratio, implying that perhaps they are less able to sustain payment relative to peers; however, this delta is 3.1% between Challengers and Champions.
 This is a small relative delta.
 Remember, this analysis was performed on the M/E Nov.
 2020 data, with such a small variation this trend might change with M/E Dec.
 2020 or future data.
 This caveat is true for yield and valuation metrics as well.
 Next we'll look to valuation to see if dividend consistency provides any insights relative to buying at a good deal.

-Figure 6 Valuation Metrics vs. Dividend Payment Pedigree Visualization Source: Wayman Brit, with data on Seeking Alpha and the Dividend Investing Resource Center website
+Figure 6 Valuation Metrics vs. Dividend Payment Pedigree Visualization Source: Britton Bush, with source data from Seeking Alpha and the Dividend Investing Resource Center website

 The valuation metrics are less conclusive.
 They're kind of all over the place, and I might suspect that these results are more susceptible to market timing when compared to the other metrics we analyzed.
 I will re-run these plot generations at the end of December 2020, or better yet on a quarterly basis, to see how/if these trends change based on market timing.
 P/E (TTM) is lower for Challengers, but Novice Challengers are the highest amongst the set.
 Probably most interestingly the P/Book ratio is significantly lower for Challengers.